-What to do if you suspect Alzheimer’s
+What to do if you suspect Alzheimer’s or dementia

-5 benefits of an early Alzheimer’s diagnosis
+5 benefits of an early diagnosis of Alzheimer’s or dementia

 1. It might not be Alzheimer’s or dementia at all

 Signs of memory or cognitive issues don’t always mean someone has Alzheimer’s or dementia.
-There are many treatable health conditions that cause dementia-like symptoms, like UTI, normal pressure hydrocephalus, hospital delirium, or medication side effects.
+There are many treatable health conditions that cause dementia-like symptoms, like UTI, normal pressure hydrocephalus, hospital-induced delirium, or medication side effects.

 If your older adult doesn’t see their doctor for a full physical exam, they won’t know what’s causing their symptoms.
-Nobody should have to lose quality of life because of a condition that could be effectively treated.
+Nobody should have to lose quality of life because of a condition that could be treated.

 2. Maximize benefits from available treatments